cenksoykan/SVM-KNN-Face-Recognition/README.md

 After the 5-fold cross validation, the average accuracy for **PCA + 1NN** was 96.75%

-## Task 2: Repeating Task 1 after resizing the images from 112 x 92 to 56 x 46
+## Repeating Task 1 after resizing the images from 112 x 92 to 56 x 46

 The average accuracy after **Resizing Images + PCA + 1NN** was 96.0%

 Comparing this with the original dimensions accuracy, there does not seem to be much change in the accuracy.

-## Task 3: Classification using LDA + 1NN with 5-fold cross validation
+## Classification using LDA + 1NN with 5-fold cross validation

 For LDA: